Louisiana Voices Educator's Guide

 • Follow up missed leads, such as "the fire" or "the astronaut and the zydeco musician."

-By tackling your own fieldwork, you will realize how much you and your students will learn.
-Choose a topic or person you're interested in and follow the steps above to get a feel for what students will experience.
+By tackling a fieldwork project of your own, you will realize how much you and your students will learn.
+Choose a topic or person of interest to you in and follow the steps above to get a feel for what students will experience.
 You might ask a colleague about her hobbies, a neighbor about a craft, a relative about a recipe.
 Make this a simple investigation to practice your own interviewing and technical skills.
-You might use results to model fieldwork for your students, who can critique your work and tell you what went well and what was missing.
-A 4th grade teacher documented her first fieldwork attempt, taking slides of the equipment she was using and asking others to take slides of her as she began her work.
-She created a slide show with the slides and overheads that provided checklists and opportunities for students to discuss her work.
-She then modeled the steps with students in the classroom in subsequent periods, letting them handle equipment in teams and practice interviewing and critiquing one another.
+You might use your results to model fieldwork for your students, who can critique your work and tell you what went well and what was missing.
+A 4th grade teacher documented her first fieldwork attempt, taking photos of the equipment she was using and asking others to take photos of her as she began her work.
+She created a slide show and overhead presentations, providing opportunities to discuss her work with students and create checklist for future fieldwork projects.
+She modeled her fieldwork steps in the classroom during subsequent class periods, allowing students to handle equipment in teams and practice interviewing and critiquing one another.

 Improving Listening Skills

-After hours of staring at television, computer screens, and video games, students may need to tune their ears.
+Given the potential hours many students spend staring at television and computer screens and playing video games, they may need to tune their ears.
 Improving listening skills is a key lesson learned in fieldwork.
-Interviewers learn more by staying silent than by jabbering or rushing interviewees.
+During fieldwork, interviewers learn more by staying silent than by speaking a lot or rushing interviewees.

 An assignment as simple as playing a short recorded story will test students' listening tolerance.
 Do they fidget, do eyes wander, can they relay what they heard?
 Discuss with students whether they enjoyed the experience and how it differed from watching a movie.
 Reading a story aloud is another way of measuring students' attention to listening.
 If you're interested in improving listening skills, here are some further ideas.